squ94wk/qmk_firmware/readme.md

 - Use home row combos as modifier keys

 Later, after reading a lot on different layouts, I made the radical decision to switch my alpha layout, too.
-I chose something close to Colemak except for mapping it on only 20 keys and a second alpha layer.
+I started with something close to Colemak-DH except for mapping it on only 20 keys and a second alpha layer.
 This alleviates any lateral finger movement, and the pinky never moves at all.

+Edit: I later refined the layout more and more and dropped some (pinky) but kept other constraints (no lateral).

 ## Layout

-It took a lot of trial and error to settle on my current layout:
+It took a lot of trial and error to settle on my current layout.

+I tested this layout against many other popular modern layouts synthetically (using my own [analyzer](https://github.com/squ94wk/keyboard-analyzer/tree/main) I vibe coded from scratch).
+I took the second alpha layer and thumb keys into account.

+While the extra layer switch obviously means more keys to press (5%), this layout achieves excellent stats and boasts high quality & comfortable typing (adjusted to the extra presses):

+- No (that is 0%) lateral movement
+- Very low SFBs (0.68%) with strong fingers
+- Very good redirects (2.7%)
+- Minimal scissors
+- Evenly balanced (52%/48%)
+- Prefers strong fingers (thumb -> pinky 22.6%, 26.8%, 26.5%, 13.7%, 10.4%)
+- Mid rolls (this I'm not sure, I calculated right).

+I tried two letters on thumbs for a while, and it's true, it sucks.
+I also tried using more keys, but lateral movement feels so much less zen, I take rolling sequences any day over that.
+I even removed letters from the vowel cluster side, because consonants, even rare ones, drive up SFBs drastically.

+So I have a few keys left over now that I am still unsure what to put on there.
+Maybe punctuation, but I like that on my second layer.

 #### Mod keys